About the Journal

 Peer review ethics

 Borealis adheres to the COPE ethical guidelines for peer reviewers.
-Reviewers, upon accepting the invitation to revise a paper for Borealis, plea to follow these guidelines.
+Reviewers, upon accepting the invitation to revise a paper for Borealis, please follow these guidelines.

 Publication Frequency